Bass

 Ref: Fortescue Estate Papers.
 1262M/0/E/5 Devon Records Office

 One of Jack and Florrie’s descendants, Gillian Curtis, shared with The Friends of Hoar Oak Cottage a tragedy which befell the couple in 1922.
 By then they had four children, John 11, Audrey 7, Frederick 3 and a baby, Dorothy just 10 months.
 They were living in Cross Street, Lynton.
 The youngest three children all died in October 1922 of an acute gastric infection.
-At the time, the eldest son John was a patient in the Lynton Cottage Hospital (built 1873) recovering from a fractured leg and was, as a consequence, spared the same fate as his younger siblings.
+At the time, the eldest son John was a patient in the Lynton Cottage Hospital recovering from a fractured leg and was, as a consequence, spared the same fate as his younger siblings.

 The item below, from The Western Morning News of 13th October 1922, reports the sad incident and the assumption was that the cause of the deaths was ‘poisoned milk.’
 Elsewhere in newspapers of the time can be found discussions of the need to promote the sterilization of milk and it is likely the Bass tragedy helped push forward legislation enforcing the mandatory pasteurization of milk.